Opinion: Democrats could retake the White House in next year’s mid-term elections and Joe Biden could become the next President.

 This could mean voters have to wait until the 2018 mid-term elections to exercise their vote in opposition to Donald J. Trump.
 In so doing, they will also have a chance to elect the next President of the US.
 If Democrats win the house (which would mean flipping 22 Republican house seats) and launch impeachment proceedings, they could put a new President in the White House before 2020.

 Should Joe Biden run for one of those House seats and win, he could become the House Speaker.
 The House could then impeach President Donald J. Trump and Vice President Michael Pence, paving the way for Biden to become the 46th President of the United States.
 Biden will be 74 on mid-term Election Day in November 2018 and 75 when the new Congress takes office in January 2019.
 The next presidential election will still happen in November 2020.

 Obvioulsy, this scenario holds for whomever is House Speaker in the event of a Democratic win.
 Hillary Clinton and even Barack Obama could run for the House (the U.S. Constitution doesn’t allow for a President to be elected for a third term, but it doesn’t prohibit a third term, through succession) but Clinton and Obama would both receive serious opposition from the Trump base, at a time of considerable division in the country.
-Biden’s white collar appeal, hopeful vision, impeccable credentials and no ties to a corruptable money machine will appeal across the board as the man to lead America out of the gloom in which we find ourselves.
+Biden’s blue collar appeal, hopeful vision, impeccable credentials and no ties to a corruptable money machine will appeal across the board as the man to lead America out of the gloom in which we find ourselves.
 “Joe always says, ‘If you’re not on your way up, you’re on your way down,” the New York Times quoted someone close to Biden as saying in 2013.
 Sometimes, you’re down so much, the only way to go is back up.